Volunteer!

 Are you looking for the perfect summer volunteer opportunity?

 Join us on Wednesdays during your summer break to bring Tempe Time Machine to life!
 This fun enrichment program for kids and families is one of Tempe History Museum's most popular programs.
-Recruitment is done through the City of Tempe Summer Youth Volunteer Program and starts in April.
+Recruitment happens through the City of Tempe Summer Youth Volunteer Program and starts in April.

-During their Tempe Time Machine experience, young volunteers gain confidence, develop life and career skills, and learn the value of working with a supportive team of peers and adults.
-The connection doesn't have to end when summer is over.
-With their expanded skills, many Summer Youth Volunteers pursue year-round volunteer and leadership opportunities at the museum!
+Youth Volunteers spend summer working with a supportive team of peers and adults, gaining confidence and expanding their career and life skills.
+The connection doesn't have to end when Tempe Time Machine is over.
+Many Summer Youth Volunteers pursue year-round volunteer and leadership opportunities at the Museum!

 Learn more at www.tempe.gov/timemachine.